 The surname Chirrie was first found in Derbyshire, The Hundredorum Rolls of 1273 list William Chirie.
 A few years later in 1284, the Assize Rolls of Lancashire list Rober Chyry.
 The Subsidy Rolls of Suffolk list Richard Chery in 1524.

-Important Dates for the Chirrie family
+Early History of the Chirrie family

 This web page shows only a small excerpt of our Chirrie research.
 Another 198 words (14 lines of text) covering the years 1348, 1368, 1484, 1509, 1524, 1665, 1713, 1683, 1706 and are included under the topic Early Chirrie History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Chirrie are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Chirrie include Cherry, Cherrie, Cherrey, Cherries, Chery, Chearie, Chearry, Cherie and many more.